reinierkb/kirkandblackbeard/src/blog/20230803-tress-of-the-emerald-sea.md

   - captains
 ---

 In a galaxy far far away, on a planet with twelve very unique pentagonal shaped seas, there is a captain sailing the Emerald Sea.
-A sea made out of spores and where each single spore contains an enormous amount of power which is released when it touches water.
-And on this treacherous see, where rain storms are not frequent but definitely not absent, Tress is the captain of the Two Cups.
+A sea made out of spores, where each single spore contains an enormous amount of power which is released when it touches water.
+On this treacherous see, where rain storms are not frequent but definitely not absent, Tress is the captain of the Two Cups.

 <figure><img src="/images/tress.jpg" width="600" alt="Tress on the Emerald Sea"><figcaption>Artwork by Howard Lyon.</figcaption></figure>